msroth/GA-LD/README.md

-    This experiment combines the power of a Genetic Algorithm and the Levenshtein Distance calculation to find' a target phrase entered by the user.
+    This experiment combines the power of a Genetic Algorithm and the Levenshtein Distance calculation to 'find' a target phrase entered by the user.

     The input parameters are: